A growing source of silent era film information.

 Cast: J. Warren Kerrigan [Will Banion], Lois Wilson [Molly Wingate], Alan Hale [Sam Woodhull], Ernest Torrence [William Jackson], Tully Marshall [Jim Bridger], Charles Ogle [Jesse Wingate], Ethel Wales [Mrs. Wingate], Guy Oliver [Kit Carson], Johnny Fox [Jed Wingate], Constance Wilson

 Famous Players-Lasky Corporation production; distributed by Paramount Pictures Corporation. / Produced by James Cruze.
 Scenario by Jack Cunningham, from the novel The Covered Wagon by Emerson Hough.
 Technical advisor, Colonel Tim J. McCoy (Tim McCoy).
 Cinematography by Karl Brown.
-Edited by Dorothy Arzner.
+Film editor, Dorothy Arzner.
 Music score arranged by Hugo Riesenfeld.
 Presented by Adolph Zukor and Jesse L. Lasky. / © 14 March 1923 by Famous Players-Lasky Corporation [LP18707].
 Premiered 16 March 1923 in New York, New York.
-General release, 8 September 1924. / Standard 35mm spherical 1.37:1 format. / Wilson replaced actress Mary Miles Minter.
+General release, 8 September 1924. / Standard 35mm spherical 1.33:1 format. / Wilson replaced actress Mary Miles Minter.
 Location photography was taken in Utah and Nevada.
 Genuine Conestoga wagons were used in the film.
-A De Forest Phonofilm sound version of the filmscore was made; sources vary on whether this recording was of the entire score or about two reels worth of the film.
+A De Forest Phonofilm synchronized sound version of the filmscore was made; sources vary on whether this recording was of the entire score or about two reels worth of the film.

 Drama: Western.